Dilaa13/Dilaa13/README.md

 <h1 align="center">Hi 👋, I'm Charith Dhananjaya</h1>
 <h3 align="center">A highly motivated and enthusiastic in embedded systems and intelligent automation.
-Passionate about solving real world challenges through innovative software and hardware integration, ensuring efficiency, reliability, and user centric design.
+Passionate about solving realworld challenges through innovative software and hardware integration, ensuring efficiency, reliability, and user centric design.
 Continuously driven by problem solving, cutting edge technology, and hands on development, with a strong commitment to learning and technological advancement from Sri Lanka.</h3>

 - 🌱 I’m currently learning **Electronics & IT in University of Colombo**